 Comedy and Entertainment

 In a channel dominated by Factual programming, fictional output is hugely important – a channel needs a heart as well as a head.
-I was delighted with the success of two examples of naturalistic, contemporary series, Rev and Whites and with Miranda, which showed that it was possible to make pre-watershed comedy that felt modern, fresh and attractive.
+I was delighted with the success of two examples of naturalistic, contemporary series, Rev and Whites, which showed that it was possible to make pre-watershed Comedy that felt modern, fresh and attractive.

 As a mainstream channel, we actively seek to commission programming that is appreciated by the widest possible audience, by commissioning original, distinctive, yet irrepressibly enjoyable programmes that will become appointment-to-view TV in the heart of the peak-time schedules.
 The reinvigorated and content-rich Masterchef: The Professionals and The Great British Bake Off are taking their places alongside established favourites like Top Gear and Dragons’ Den.